BitLocker workaround may offer aid for CrowdStrike customers Defective CrowdStrike update triggers mass IT outage

 More than 8 million Windows devices were affected by last week's massive IT outage after CrowdStrike released a faulty channel file update.

 In a blog post published on Saturday, David Weston, vice president of enterprise and OS security at Microsoft, revealed the scope of the incident and detailed the response efforts following last week's global IT outage that resulted from a defective CrowdStrike Falcon update.
-The outage affects many CrowdStrike customers but most notably halted airline services and disrupted healthcare organizations and government agencies, with fallout continuing this week.
+The outage affected many CrowdStrike customers, but most notably halted airline services and disrupted healthcare organizations and government agencies, with fallout continuing this week.

 "We currently estimate that CrowdStrike's update affected 8.5 million Windows devices, or less than one percent of all Windows machines.
 While the percentage was small, the broad economic and societal impacts reflect the use of CrowdStrike by enterprises that run many critical services," Weston wrote in the blog post.

 Over the weekend, Microsoft provided additional remediation updates and workaround recommendations for affected users that span across a variety of sectors.
 On Saturday, Microsoft released two new recovery options via a free USB tool that customers can download.
-The first option recovers from Windows Preinstallation Environment or WinPE, which is a small OS within Windows that is used to deploy, repair and troubleshoot the full OS.
+The first option recovers from Windows Preinstallation Environment, or WinPE, which is a small OS within Windows that is used to deploy, repair and troubleshoot the full OS.
 The second option recovers the affected system in safe mode.

 "Although the USB option is preferred, some devices may not support USB connections.
 In such cases, we provide detailed steps below for using the Preboot Execution Environment (PXE) option.
 If the device cannot connect to a PXE network and USB is not an option, reimaging the device might be a solution," Microsoft said in the advisory.